Close

 In a Midwestern trailer park, a Black teenage girl and a Muslim immigrant battle newly-risen friends and family.
 On a US aircraft carrier, living sailors hide from dead ones while a fanatic makes a new religion out of death.
 At a cable news station, a surviving anchor keeps broadcasting while his undead colleagues try to devour him.
 In DC, an autistic federal employee charts the outbreak, preserving data for a future that may never come.
 Everywhere, people are targeted by both the living and the dead.
 We think we know how this story ends.
 We.
 Are.
 Wrong.

-opens in a new windowImage Placeholder of - 70HEX by Thomas Olde Heuvelt
+Image Place holder of - 57HEX by Thomas Olde Heuvelt

 Welcome to Black Spring, the seemingly picturesque Hudson Valley town haunted by the Black Rock Witch, a seventeenth century woman whose eyes and mouth are sewn shut.
 Everybody knows that her eyes may never be opened or the consequences will be too terrible to bear.
 The elders of Black Spring have virtually quarantined the town by using high-tech surveillance to prevent their curse from spreading.
 Frustrated with being kept in lockdown, the town’s teenagers decide to break their strict regulations and go viral with the haunting.
 But, in so doing, they send the town spiraling into dark, medieval practices of the distant past.

-opens in a new windowPoster Placeholder of - 28The Toll by Cherie Priest
+Image Placeholder of - 41The Toll by Cherie Priest

 Titus and Melanie Bell are on their honeymoon and have reservations in the Okefenokee Swamp cabins for a canoeing trip.
 But shortly before they reach their destination, the road narrows into a rickety bridge with old stone pilings, with room for only one car.
 Much later, Titus wakes up lying in the middle of the road, no bridge in sight.
 Melanie is missing.
 When he calls the police, they tell him there is no such bridge on Route 177….

-opens in a new windowImage Place holder of - 72Burn the Dark by S. A. Hunt
+Poster Placeholder of - 67Burn the Dark by S. A. Hunt

 Robin is a YouTube celebrity gone-viral with her intensely-realistic witch hunter series.
 But even her millions of followers don’t know the truth: her series isn’t fiction.
 Her ultimate goal is to seek revenge against the coven of witches who wronged her mother long ago.
 Returning home to the rural town of Blackfield, Robin meets friends new and old on her quest for justice.
 But then, a mysterious threat known as the Red Lord interferes with her plans….

-opens in a new windowPlaceholder of -61I Am Legend by Richard Matheson
+Placeholder of -37I Am Legend by Richard Matheson

 Robert Neville is the last living man on Earth…but he is not alone.
 Every other man, woman, and child on Earth has become a vampire, and they are all hungry for Neville’s blood.
 By day, he is the hunter, stalking the sleeping undead through the abandoned ruins of civilization.
 By night, he barricades himself in his home and prays for dawn.
 How long can one man survive in a world of vampires?